 EU Datathon is an annual competition organised by the Publications Office of the EU.
 It invites people from all around the world to build applications based on EU open data.
 This year nine teams have been shortlisted to compete in the finals.

-Now the teams have four months to turn their ideas into fully functional apps.
+Now the teams have a few months to work on their applications.
 They will pitch them to the jury at the finals of the competition in November, during the first-ever EU Open Data Days.
-Curious to learn more?
-Discover all teams and apps via the EU Datathon website!